 The analysed data is displayed in a results file and if necessary further calculations are made by the addition of more columns to produce other parameters.

 The Results window tabulates results in customised spreadsheet format.
 Data can be manipulated using either your own or stored formulae e.g. Standard Deviation, Average.
 Multiple worksheets are available to separate parameters from results.

 A chart gives a visual representation of the data from the Results window.

-Select from 27 chart types (2D and 3D) and define rotation, position, 3D lighting properties, legend styles, base and wall styles, and axes types (stacked, normal and %).
+Select from chart types and define position, legend styles, base and wall styles and axes types.